kiliczsh/xmcp/CONTRIBUTING.md

 Follow the templates to report issues or request features.

+If you're adding a new feature, please consider adding an example to the `examples` directory.

 ## Questions

 For help, use [Discord](https://discord.gg/DzsXJcUmQN).
 For security issues, email [security@basement.studio](mailto:security@basement.studio).